PayCargo/Docs/source/index.html.md

 # User Authentication

-> To authenticate and get JWT token for further requests, use following:
+> To authenticate and get JWT token for further requests, use the following:

 ```shell
 curl --request POST \